Unveiling Topological Modes on Curved Surfaces: Introduction

 \section{Introduction}

 Topological insulators have become an active area of research in recent years due to their fascinating properties and potential applications in various fields, such as electronics, photonics, and spintronics~\cite{Kane:2010,Moore:2010}.
-These materials are characterized by their unique topological properties which give rise to protected edge states that are robust against disorder and impurities~\cite{Ludwig:2010}.
-In recent years, the underlying topological mechanisms have also been discovered in the context of classical mechanics, hydrodynamics, electric circuits, plasma waves and even game theory~\cite{Irvine:2015, FuQin:2021, Vitelli:2022, Huber:2016,Frey:2020}.
+These materials are characterized by their unique topological properties, which give rise to protected edge states that are robust against disorder and impurities~\cite{Ludwig:2010}.
+In recent years, the underlying topological mechanisms have also been discovered in the non-standard physical setups, for example in the context of classical mechanics, hydrodynamics, electric circuits, plasma waves, and even game theory~\cite{Irvine:2015, Xuetal:2017, FuQin:2021, Parker:2020, Parker:2021, Vitelli:2022, Huber:2016, PanSun:2022, Frey:2020}.

-By this moment, most research on topological materials has focused on flat spaces, while it is known that curvature (real or effective) may play an important role in the study of an electronic system~\cite{Guinea:2012, Dai_etal:2019,Fasolino:2007}.
-Recently it was shown that the well-known equatorial waves, such as Kelvin and Yanai waves, are waves topologically trapped by the ``interface'' between the two hemispheres of Earth~\cite{Delplace:2017}.
-This observation has paved the way for new studies of topologically protected waves on surfaces in various physical systems~\cite{Efimkin:2022, Finnigan:2022, Green:2020}.
+An important example of such a system on the curved spacetime with topological protection mechanism is the well-known equatorial waves, such as Kelvin and Yanai waves.
+It was shown, that they are topologically trapped by the ``interface'' between the two hemispheres of Earth~\cite{Delplace:2017}.
+This observation has paved the way for new studies of topologically protected waves on surfaces in various physical systems~\cite{Efimkin:2022, Finnigan:2022, Green:2020} and gauge formulation of hydrodynamic equations \cite{Tong:2023, Nastase:2023, Eling:2023}.
+In general most research on topological materials has focused on flat spaces, while it is known that curvature (real or effective) may play an important role in the study of an electronic system~\cite{Guinea:2012, Dai_etal:2019,Fasolino:2007}.

 In this paper, we explore the physics of topological matter and waves for various models, with a focus on curvature effects.
-These models include the shallow water equations, Maxwell's equations, and the Dirac equations on curved surfaces.
-We discuss the interplay between the presence of non-zero curvature and non-trivial band topology.
-In~\cite{Green:2020} various cases of physical systems on surfaces of revolution were considered and it was shown how topologically protected modes arise near geodesics.
+These models include the shallow water equations, Maxwell's, and the Dirac equations on curved surfaces.
+We discuss the interplay between non-zero curvature and non-trivial band topology.
+In~\cite{Green:2020}, various cases of physical systems on surfaces of revolution were considered, and it was shown how topologically protected modes arise near geodesics.
 For a general surface, the curvature turns the initially Hermitian system to be non-Hermitian (namely for the shallow water and Maxwell's equations), which seems to be different from examples considered in~\cite{Green:2020} (where authors focused on the surfaces of revolution and neglect non-Hermitian terms).